-Outputs refer to functions which are triggered by pressing another button or by timer functions, e.g. switching off the function of all status LEDs on the device if necessary.
+Outputs refer to functions which are triggered by pressing another button or by timer functions, e.g. function of backlighting or switching off all status LEDs on the device if necessary.

-- Output 1: Switch off status LEDs 逆

-Under output 2, the status LEDs for the entire device can be switched off if necessary, e.g. at night (1-command) and switched back on again in the day with a 0-command.
+- Ausgang 1: Backlighting FPL \\ In the parameters for output 1, the settings and function of the backlighting must be made. - Output 2: Switch off status LEDs 道 Under output 2, the status LEDs for the entire device can be switched off if necessary, e.g. at night (1-command) and switched back on again in the day with a 0-command.